kejohns19/Udacity_DRLN/p1_navigation/Navigation-Project-Report.md

 # Ideas for Future Work

 Additional improvement can be acheived by continued iteration on hyperparameters like batch size and exploring additional loss functions.
-I could also investigate a more agreesive learning rate for soft update factor (TAU).
+One could also investigate a more agreesive learning rate for soft update factor (TAU).
 Furthermore one could explore updating the model after every frame instead of after every two frames as I chose.